 March 1, 2017

-Creating and Configuring VMs in Windows Server 2016 Hyper-VIn the previous post, we looked at the initial configuration of our Windows Server 2016 Hyper-V server.
-This included installation, administration, storage and network configuration and remote management.
-The whole point of configuring our Windows Server 2016 Hyper-V hypervisor host is to run VMs.
-Let’s look at creating and configuring VMs in Windows Server 2016 Hyper-V.
+In the previous posts, we walked through the initial configuration of our Windows Server 2016 Hyper-V server.
+This included installation, administration, storage settings, network configuration, and remote management.
+The point of setting up the Windows Server 2016 Hyper-V hypervisor is to host virtual machines.
+Thus, let’s explore how to create and configure VMs in Windows Server 2016 Hyper-V.

-Creating and Configuring VMsThe first thing we need to do is use the Hyper-V manager to connect to our Hyper-V host.
-The Hyper-V manager is included in the Remote Server Administration Tools (separate download) for client operating systems such as Windows 10, or included in the Server Manager install features section of a server operating system such as Windows Server 2016.
+First, you need to use the Hyper-V manager to connect to the Hyper-V host.
+The Hyper-V manager is included in the Remote Server Administration Tools (RSAT; a separate download) for client operating systems such as Windows 10, or included in the Server Manager “install features” section of Windows Server 2016.

-This begins the New VM Wizard.
+This launches the New Virtual Machine Wizard.

 Generation of the VM

 To start with, Generation 2 VMs are only compatible with Hyper-V 2012 R2 and higher.
 Also, Windows Server 2012/Windows 8 64-bit and above are supported with Generation 2, so no 32-bit versions of those operating systems will work.
 In fact, if you create a Generation 2 VM and try to boot from an ISO of a 32 bit OS, it will simply give you an error that no boot media can be found.
 Microsoft has also been working on support of Generation 2 VMs with Linux.
 Be sure to check with your particular distribution as not all are supported with Generation 2.

 For greater compatibility including moving to Azure, Generation 1 VMs should be selected.
 If none of the limitations mentioned are true, and you want to utilize such features as UEFI secure boot, then Generation 2 would be the preferred choice.

 Memory Management in Hyper-V